gggraph/Genesis/README.md

 * ECDSA verification is always done to transactions before being appended to this file.
 * When Genesis Software prepare mining, it fills the new block with transaction inside /ptx file.
 * /ptx file is refreshed every time blockchain upgraded, deleting those who have old TOU or those who have purished.

+##### The Smart Contract Storage Files

+* /sc directory contains all contract storage files.
+A contract storage file is data which can be written by a smart contract code.
+Its name is hexadecimal hash representation of the block index and transaction index which contain the contract code.
+* A blank contract storage is created **everytime a new CST is validated inside a block** and only when the block is not competitive anymore.
+* As deleting utxos files, deleting contract storage file make blockchain corrupted. utxos directory and sc directory are part of the blockchain current state.

+## Header files & algorythm design

 ## Write Smart Contract